Rookfighter/aes-ss17/README.md

-# Advanced Embedded Systems exercises SS17
+# Advanced Embedded Systems Lab SS17

 Repo for the exercises of the *Advanced Embedded Systems Lab* in SS 17 of the Albert-Ludwigs Universität Freiburg.